LuckyMachines/game-core/games/hexploration/README.md

 ##### Return Values

 `(bool)diggingAllowed`: Whether or not digging is allowed at this site.
-This is a general method for all players and does not take into account a player who possesses an Artifact, and is thus unable to dig at any site until the Artifact is dropped off at the ship.

 #### currentGameplayQueue

-Description goes here
+The current queue ID with player actions for the current turn.
+This queue ID gets updated at each new game phase (day / night).

 ```solidity
 currentGameplayQueue(address gameBoardAddress, uint256 gameID)